jsenv/assert/readme.md

 value.answer[[Configurable]]
 ```

-# Examples
+# Common use cases

 This part gives illustrates how _assert_ should be used in common use cases.

 ## Assert a function throws

 You have a function throwing an error in certain cistumstances.

-You want to reproduce this scenario and test how that function throws.
+_circle.js_

 ```js
 export const getCircleArea = (circleRadius) => {